About Mark Winkler

 Winkler Harbourfront Park

 When my father passed away in 2005, the City of Kenora changed the name of “The Harbourfront Park” to “Winkler Harbourfront Park.”
-Because my father, while serving as Mayor of Kenora for 21 years, was most instrumental in raising the funds to build the park.
-The presentation above depicts at the re-naming ceremony at the park.
+While serving as Mayor of Kenora for 21 years, my father was instrumental in raising the funds to build the park.
+The presentation above depicts the renaming ceremony at the park.

 The Winkler Harbourfront Park with the newly constructed Whitecap Pavilion for performances throughout the year.